 Planning a vacation is no easy task—knowing your Big Island activities in advance is the key to success when choosing the right activity for you and your family.

 The Big Island of Hawaii is the largest in the Hawaiian Island chain and home to many fun outdoor activities.
 This island is unlike your typical white-sandy Hawaiian beaches that you may see in advertisements or postcards.
-Instead, you will find the Big Island to be filled with unique landscapes, soaring mountains that can be capped in snow, lava fields, lush forests with towering waterfalls, and stunning black and green-sand beach.
+Instead, you will find the Big Island to be filled with unique landscapes: soaring mountains that can be capped in snow, lava fields, lush forests with towering waterfalls, and stunning black and green-sand beaches.
 The Big Island offer incredible adventures and unforgettable memories for anyone who’s up for an adventure.

 If this is your first trip to Hawaii, we recommend sticking to a few activities and making each day worth it.
 Remember that the island of Hawaii is BIG; It’s nearly 100 miles across and has peaks that reach 13,800 ft.
 It’s going to take time to get around this stunning place.

 Big Island Factoid: Media coverage of last year’s volcano eruption on the Big Island made it seem like the entire island was at risk.
 In fact, the impacted area was only around 10 square miles and more that 100 miles away the popular resort areas of the sunny Kohala Coast on the Kona side of the island.

 Day 1: Travel and Beach Day in Kona

 Keep this day open--you’ve been traveling all day and want to allow your body some time to rest before the fun island festivities begin.
 Use this day to gather groceries for the week, drop off your belongings to your vacation rental or hotel, and use this time to relax by the pool or head to your nearest beach.
 Of course, we hope you’ll choose Exotic Estates for your quality, inspected Big Island vacation rental.

 If you arrived early and ready to take on the day, take a drive up north on Highway 11 to visit some of the Big Island’s gorgeous white-sandy beaches located on the beautiful west coast--Hapuna Beach and Kauna’oa (Mauna Kea) Beach.